Industrial/Organizational Psychology (IO)

 IO 6370.
 Professional Development & Assessment Centers.
 3 Semester Hours.

-This course provides students with knowledge of current issues of professional development in Industrial-Organizational Psychology and the use of assessment centers in professional development.
+This course provides students with knowledge of current issues of professional development in Industrial-Organizational Psychology and the use of assessment centers in professional contexts.
 Assessment centers are widely used in industry for personnel development, training, and decision making.
 Students will participate in an assessment center process, receive developmental feedback about their performance, and write a personal development plan based on the feedback.
 Prerequisite: PS 6366.

 IO 6371.
 Motivation and Human Behavior.
 3 Semester Hours.